 We will be meeting 1 hour a week for 6 weeks.
 We’re going to use Skype.
-The group will be approximately 90% educational and 10% Q and A. So, please have a notebook and pen handy during all 4 sessions.
+The group will be approximately 90% educational and 10% Q and A. So, please have a notebook and pen handy (or a Word doc) during all 6 sessions.
 I will have plenty of handouts via downloadable/shareable Google Docs, and we will be video-recording the sessions.
 So, there will be plenty of opportunities to review the material discussed.

 ==> The next group will be meeting from: 1/5/23 to 2/9/23

 ==> We will meet on: Thursdays at 3 PM [Eastern Standard Time] for 1 hour.